Sailors become Soldiers who become Sailors

 Down to the Sea in Ships

-Glover remained with the Continental Army, but his men went home.
-New England was never a major battlefield for the rest of the conflict, but it still played a vital role – providing support and attacking the British at sea.
-Glover’s experienced soldiers now became sailors again, in a different kind of war, less flashy but just as damaging to the British.
+Glover stayed with the Continental Army, but his men went home.
+New England was never a major battlefield for the rest of the war, but it still played a crucial role—providing support and attacking the British at sea.
+Glover’s experienced soldiers now became sailors again, engaging in a different kind of war, less showy but just as damaging to the British.

 ![]() |